gotham29/htm-state/README.md

 > Can the system autonomously detect this internal mode change just from streaming behavior?

-✔ Yes — with detection lag typically around **1–2 seconds** at 10 Hz,
+✔ Yes — with detection lag typically around **1–2 seconds** at 10 Hz
 depending on spike sensitivity parameters.
+A representative run is shown below.

 This is significant because:
 * conventional anomaly detectors require retraining